 SIPA U6016 | Leading & Managing in Moments of Adversity & Opportunity | 3.00 |

-Students enjoy flexibility to design 75 percent of the curriculum, consulting individually with the program director and the most relevant faculty before choosing among 400 courses to tailor the program to their individual needs.
+Students enjoy the flexibility to design 75 percent of the curriculum, consulting individually with the program director and the most relevant faculty before choosing among 400 courses to tailor the program to their individual needs.

 Columbia University is a dynamic institution, attracting new faculty and introducing new courses every year.
-As a result, the curriculum may vary slightly from year to year.
+As a result, the electives curriculum may vary slightly from year to year.

 Graduation Requirements Overview